SirPigari/lym/README.md

 ---

-Following these helps keep the package ecosystem healthy, compatible, and easier to maintain! uwu
+Following these helps keep the package ecosystem healthy, compatible, and easier to maintain!

 ## LICENSE